NXPHoverGames/GitBook-AIM/installation-of-nxp-aim-setup.md

 {% endhint %}

 ## Steps for Ubuntu 22.04 setup
 Steps to setup ubuntu are described in the attached PPT below.
-Both methods for dual boot and are mentioned below:
+Both methods for dual boot and only ubuntu BIOS are mentioned below:

 {% file src=".gitbook/assets/AIM_2024/AIM_installation_guide.pptx" %}
 Ubuntu 22.04 installation